 As we briefed our customers on the Snowflake Data Exchange, we heard one consistent point of feedback: They wanted their own data exchange.
 They told us that finding and sharing data within their own organizations was sometimes even harder than sourcing external data.
 And in addition to internal data cataloging, they told us that having a walled garden where they could securely list and share data between themselves and their customers, partners, and suppliers was an urgent priority.

-We listened to this feedback, and we are excited to announce today the upcoming availability of Snowflake Private Data Exchange™.
-A private data exchange lets a Snowflake customer host and operate its own data exchange.
+We listened to this feedback, and we are excited about the availability of Snowflake Data Exchange™.
+A data data exchange lets a Snowflake customer host and operate its own data exchange.

-Here are five reasons you may want to host and operate your own Snowflake-powered private data exchange:
+Here are five reasons you may want to host and operate your own Snowflake-powered data exchange:

 #1: Facilitating Internal Data Discovery